Marc Savard: Boston Bruins (2006–2011)

-Concussion

-On March 7, 2010, Savard suffered a Grade 2 concussion in the third period of the Bruins' game against the Pittsburgh Penguins after getting a shoulder to the head from Matt Cooke.
+Seven games into the 2009–10 season, Savard sustained a broken foot while inadvertently blocking a shot.
+After he was taken to Massachusetts General Hospital, tests revealed he had been playing with an injured foot since taking a previous shot in the foot during training camp.
+Savard was placed on the long-term injured reserve on October 21, 2009.
+Shortly after returning to the line-up, the Bruins signed Savard to a seven-year extension on December 1, worth $28.05 million (approximately $4.2 million per season).
+The contract is spread out, with approximately $14 million the first two years and $14 million for the remaining five.
+On January 7, 2010, only 28 seconds into his first shift on the ice, Marc Savard suffered a right knee injury after colliding with Jonathan Toews from the Chicago Blackhawks.
+After getting an MRI, he was placed on injured reserve with a minor MCL tear in his right knee.
+No surgery was required.
+On March 7, Savard suffered a Grade 2 concussion in the third period of the Bruins' game against the Pittsburgh Penguins after getting a shoulder to the head from Matt Cooke.
 The on-ice officials did not penalize Cooke for the hit, and on March 10, Colin Campbell declared that the NHL would not suspend or fine Cooke.
 The hit and its aftermath were part of the key evidence that caused NHL to institute a new rule that more heavily penalized blindside hits.
 Savard was not taken to a hospital following the incident but stayed behind at a Pittsburgh hotel for the night before returning to Boston the following day.
 Savard recovered enough to be cleared to play for the 2010 playoff series against the Philadelphia Flyers after their victory against the Buffalo Sabres.
 He scored the winning goal in overtime in the Bruins' win in Game 1 of the series.
+The Bruins would go on to eventually lose the series in seven games, after initially taking a 3–0 series lead.